-The Ins and Outs of Brand Naming
+The Ins and Outs of Creating A Brand Name

 Peter Levine, general partner at the venture capital firm Anderseen Horowitz, wrote after closing Figma’s $50M investment round last, we’re entering the decade of design.